 You also don’t want a hybrid water heater to give you headaches because it continually needs to be fixed.
 Remember that fixing any component of the water heater may be an expensive affair.
 Also, if it constantly breaks down, it won’t do the job it is needed for, which is to heat water.

 One of the things that sets the A.O.
 Smith FPTU-80 apart from other hybrid water heaters is the vacation mode.
-This is a shared feature that is seen in the A.O.
-Smith HPTU-50 as well.
 If you’re taking an extended break from your house to experience other parts of the world, you should leave after activating this mode.

 Notably, the vacation mode will reduce performance even lower because no one will be using hot water.
 Of course, with this, you save even more on energy costs.
 Additionally, the vacation mode provides the machine with freeze protection in the winter.